+I have so enjoyed the lovely sunny warm weather we have been having lately, it just makes everything feel so much better somehow.
 My garden is awash with daisies, every year there are more and more.
 They take over the pathways and pop up through every crack and crevice.
 They are not shy, but push forward with smiling faces, ready to great the sun and nod hello to anyone who brushes past.

 I made this one a couple of weeks ago after staying at Carey’s and buying a huge tray of these lovely little plums at the Sunday market for only £1.
-They have since been turned into icecream, chutney and this jam.
+They have since been turned into ice cream, chutney and this jam.
 Not one went to waste.

 This is a very simple jam to make.
 It starts off bright sunshine yellow and darkens as it cooks, ending up this wonderful amber colour.
 This jam is a little on the tart side so the mint adds an interesting twist.
 Add more sugar if you want a sweeter jam, but honestly with these measurements you get a lovely mix of that tangy sweet and sour that I think shows a jam is honest and real and not off the supermarket shelf.

-- Bunch of fresh mint chopped
+- 1/2 cup mint fresh mint leaves chopped

 - Cut plums in half and remove stones